 - Take metformin and metformin extended-release (ER) with meals.
 Check out these tips on planning your meals.

-- Start at a low dose once a day before increasing to twice a day.
+- Start at a low dose once daily with the evening meal before increasing to twice a day.
 Dosages may vary from person to person.

 - Avoid alcohol while taking metformin because it can increase your risk of lactic acidosis.